ft-sreedeep/vit-pytorch/README.md

 ### Citations

-This project attempts to replicate the official Vision Transformer model (ViT) as described in the paper:
+This project attempts to replicate the official Vision Transformer model (ViT) as described in the paper named:
 **[An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/pdf/2010.11929)**